 Our weight loss surgery specialists are passionate about keeping Brooklyn healthy.
 That’s why we offer the latest surgical weight loss options such as gastric bypass surgery and laparoscopic gastric banding for patients who do not respond to diet , lifestyle changes and prescription weight loss medications .

 Click here for information on pre-surgical and post-surgical support groups.

 Click here for insurance information.

-English and Creole.
+English, Spanish, Arabic and Chinese.
 Free interpreter services are available for many other languages.

 The Weight Loss Center is located on the second floor of The Brooklyn Hosital Center's main campus: 121 DeKalb Avenue, Brooklyn, New York.
 Call us at 718.250.8920, send us an e-mail or complete the form below.

 The following insurance plans are accepted by the Weight Loss Center.
 Please call 718.250.8920 for further information if you do not see your plan listed.

 Dr. Alan A. Saber, MS. FACS, FASMBS, is a nationally and internationally recognized innovator in the field of bariatric and minimally invasive surgery.
 Previously Dr. Saber served as Director of Bariatric and Metabolic Surgery at University Hospitals Case Medical Center at Case Western Reserve University School of Medicine in Cleveland, Ohio.
 He was also Chair of the New Technique and New Technology video session at the Annual Clinical Congress of the American College of Surgery in Chicago.